 Orphan Relief and Rescue does not adopt children out of Liberia or Benin, nor are we affiliated with any adoption agency.
 We are simply a resource for prospective adoptive parents with information.

-Two years ago the five year moratorium on adoptions was lifted.
+In 2015 the moratorium on adoptions was lifted.
 The whole adoption process was revamped and the new rules to adopt are in the New Standard Operating Procedures (SOP) documents.

 Anyone who wants to adopt a child out of Liberia and lives in the USA or Europe must go through a Hague Approved* USA or European based adoption agency, that also has an accredited office and transition center in Liberia.
 The only exception to this rule is if a prospective adoptive parent has a blood relationship to the prospective adoptive child.
 In this case, and only in this case, the prospective parent can use a Hague approved USA/European agency to do the legalities on the Western side and can use a lawyer to do the Liberian side of the paperwork.
 This is called a Kinship adoption.
 Every document will still have to be approved by the Deputy Minister of Children and Social Protection before an adoption is approved, as you will read in the Standard Operating Procedures document.